A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Introduction

 In recent years, the development of deep learning (DL) has given rise to a series of studies on DL-driven controllable text generation (CTG), which has brought genuine breakthroughs in this field.
 Early approaches are based on sequential models and style embedding~\cite{rnn_style,li2016persona}, and achieved some promising progress.
 After that, there is a surge of methods based on deep generative models, such as Variational Autoencoders (VAEs)~\cite{thematic_poetry,icml_ctg_vae,LSOR_DCGM,chinses_lyric,unsupervised_GVD,wang2019topic}, Generative Adversarial Nets (GANs)~\cite{SentiGAN,DAS}, and Energy-based Models~\cite{ebm_ctg,energy_based_generative_adversarial_network,bhattacharyya-etal-2021-energy,engine_ebm_acl2020}.
 Deep-learning based methods are capable of an end-to-end learning in a data-driven way to learn low-dimensional dense vectors that implicitly represent the linguistic features of text.
 Such representation is also useful to avoid the bias of hand-crafted features, and has shown great potential in text generation.

 However, the success of the above DL-based methods relies heavily on large-scale datasets, posing a challenge for supervised and cross-domain text generation tasks.
 Since 2018, large-scale pre-trained Language models (PLMs) such as BERT~\cite{bert}, RoBERTa~\cite{roberta}, GPT~\cite{gpt2}, T5~\cite{t5} and mBART~\cite{mbart}, have gradually become a new paradigm of NLP.
 Owing to its use of large corpora and unsupervised learning based on the Transformer structure, PLMs are believed to have learned a great deal of semantic and syntactic knowledge from the data, and only fine-tuning is required for downstream tasks to get the state-of-the-art (SOTA) performance.
 In terms of NLG, PLMs have learned from a large number of corpus materials to model the distribution of natural language to a large extent, so that they are able to generate texts of unprecedented quality~\cite{ebm_ctg}.
-Moreover, a large-scale PLM itself can be viewed as a well-informed knowledge base, making it possible to generate text with specific constraints without the need for external domain knowledge.
+Moreover, a large-scale PLM itself can be viewed as a well-informed knowledge base, making it possible to generate text without the need for external domain knowledge.
 Nevertheless, PLMs are neural network based, which essentially are still black boxes, lacking a good level of interpretability.
-Those models always generate texts according to the latent representation of the context, resulting in the difficulty of controlling them to generate content as what the human want (i.e., controllability issues).
+Those models always generate texts according to the latent representation of the context.
+Thus it is difficult to control them to generate content as what the human want (i.e., controllability issues).
 How to improve the interpretability and controllability of the PLM-based models for generating text has become a hot research topic.